tjacobs131/Teenus-Club/Analysis/srs.md

 ---
 ### 3.2.3 System Feature 3 (Initiate Match)
 #### 3.2.3.1 Introduction/Purpose of Feature
     This feature is a key feature of this software.
 With this feature, a new match instance shall be created and made available for now or later use.
     The match shall contain the following information:
     - Club Names
     - Match Date
     - Sets required to win

     Optionally the match can contain:
     - Team (e.g. U17-1 for age under 17 team 1, U17-2 for age under 17 team 2)
     - Player Name (As GDPR )

 #### 3.2.3.2 Stimulus/Response Sequence
-3.2.3.2.1 Actor selects option to initiate new match <br />
+    1. Actor selects option to initiate new match
-3.2.3.2.2 System requests Actor to provide match data (Club names, match date, sets to win) <br />
+    2. System requests Actor to provide match data (Club names, match date, sets to win)
-3.2.3.2.3 Actor provides match data (Club Names, match date, sets to win) <br />
+    3. Actor provides match data (Club Names, match date, sets to win)
-3.2.3.2.4 Actor selects to create match <br />
+    4. Actor selects to create match
-3.2.3.2.5 System adds new match
+    5. System adds new match

 #### 3.2.3.3 Associated Functional Requirements
-3.2.3.3.1 Actor must have Referee or higher permissions <br />
+    1. Actor must have Referee or higher permissions
-3.2.3.3.2 Actor must provide valid information <br />
+    2. Actor must provide valid information
-3.2.3.3.3 Invalid Date results in now
+    3. Invalid Date results in now

 ---

-### 3.2.4 System Feature 4 (Finalize Match)
+## 3.2.4 System Feature 4 (Finalize Match)

-3.2.4.1 Introduction/Purpose of Feature
+### 3.2.4.1 Introduction/Purpose of Feature

     This feature is a key feature of this software.
-With this feature, the match data given by the referee through out the match will be collected and directly uploaded to the database.
-In the database the data will be stored and be available for everyone.
-This way it is ensured that the data will be stored correctly in the database and will not be changed during the process of archiving.
+With this feature, the match data given by the referee through out the match shall be collected and directly uploaded to the database.
+In the database the data shall be stored and be available for everyone.
+This way it is ensured that the data shall be stored correctly in the database and shall not be changed during the process of archiving.

-3.2.4.2 Stimulus/Response Sequence
+### 3.2.4.2 Stimulus/Response Sequence

-To activate this feature, the referee needs to initiate a match.
-After that, the referee needs to input data before finalizing the match.
-After finalizing the match, the match will uploaded to the database and users cannot change the inputted data.
+    1. Actor selects option to close the game.
+    2. System checks given data and asks actor for confirmation.
+    3. Actor confirms.
+    4. System collects given data and uploads data to the database.

-3.2.4.3 Associated Functional Requirements
+### 3.2.4.3 Associated Functional Requirements

+    1. Actor must have permissions of a referee
+    2. Actor must initiate a match before finalizing it
+    3. Actor must update the match before finalizing it
 ---

-### 3.2.5 System Feature 5 (Update Match)
+## 3.2.5 System Feature 5 (Update Match)

 ### 3.2.5.1 Introduction/Purpose of Feature
     Allows the user(Admin) the ability to update scores, player and team information during the course of the match.
 ### 3.2.5.2 Stimulus/Response Sequence